mowli/w1_temperature_parser/README.md

 # W1TemperatureParser

-Some utils to ease parsing results of DS18B20 temperature sensor.
-Retries a defined amount of times, if the sensor returns non-temperature values like 85000 (initial state) and 127687 (signed int - wrong communication)
+Some utils to ease parsing results of DS18B20 temperature sensor in use on the GPIO of the Raspberry PI.
+Retries a defined amount of times, if the sensor returns non-temperature values like 85000 (initial state) and 127687 (signed int - wrong communication).
+Also revert the result to fahrenheit.

 ## Installation